ROCm/TransferBench/docs/install/build_from_source.rst

 Troubleshooting common build errors
 ====================================

-Here are some commonly encountered build errors and their fix:
+Here are some commonly encountered build errors and their fixes:

 - ``Could not find /opt/rocm/bin/amdclang++ or /opt/rocm/bin/hipcc.
 Check if the path is correct if you want to build TransferBench``